STEMTOX: From Collaborative Tags to Fine-Grained Toxic Meme Detection via Entropy-Guided Multi-Task Learning: Baselines:

-We fine-tune the different VLMs -- \sysP{}-10B, \sysLV{}-1.6, and \sysQ{}-2.5 for generating the final tags.
-The fine-tuning prompt asks these VLMs to extract a set of tags from the summary of the meme generated by \sysP{}-10B and fed as a part of the prompt.
-The extracted output tags are compared with the ground truth tags of the meme and the loss is back propagated.
-The fine-tuning is done again on the training split noted in Table~\ref{tab:dataset_statistics}.
-Similarly, we test the performance of the tag generation model on the test split noted in Table~\ref{tab:dataset_statistics}.
-In the following we first discuss the baselines and the metrics used for evaluation.\\ \textbf{Baselines}: We use three state-of-the-art baselines for evaluation.
-These include (i) \textsc{Tag2Text}~\cite{huang2023tag2text}, (ii) RAM~\cite{zhang2024recognize} and (iii) RAM++~\cite{huang2023open}. \textsc{Tag2Text}, is a vision-language pre-training framework that incorporates image tagging to enhance the learning of visual-linguistic representations. \textsc{Tag2Text} extracts tags directly from associated text, enabling the model to learn an image tagger while simultaneously guiding the vision-language learning process.
+\textsc{Tag2Text}, is a vision-language pre-training framework that incorporates image tagging to enhance the learning of visual-linguistic representations. \textsc{Tag2Text} extracts tags directly from associated text, enabling the model to learn an image tagger while simultaneously guiding the vision-language learning process.
 The RAM model performs image tagging by training on large-scale image-text pairs.
 An initial model is trained by jointly learning from image captions and tags, supervised respectively by the original textual data and the parsed tags.
 This is followed by a data refinement engine that generates new tags and removes noisy annotations.
 The model on this cleaned dataset is retrained and further fine-tuned on a smaller, high-quality set.
 RAM++ is an open-set image tagging model that effectively harnesses multi-granular textual supervision.
 RAM++ unifies individual tag-level and global text-level supervision within a single alignment framework.
 To further enhance tag understanding, it leverages LLMs to transform semantically narrow tag supervision into broader, descriptive tag supervision, thereby enriching the model’s grasp of visual concepts in open-set scenarios.
-Both RAM and RAM++ models can either use their own trained tags or the open-set vocabulary of tags during inference, resulting in two different variants.\\ \textbf{Metrics}: We use multiple metrics to evaluate the similarity between the ground truth and the generated tags.
-These include the semantic similarity\footnote{\url{https://sbert.net/docs/sentence_transformer/usage/semantic_textual_similarity.html}}, BERTScore and ConceptNet similarity\footnote{\url{https://conceptnet.io/}}.
-For each ground truth tag, we compute the semantic similarity (or BERT score or ConceptNet similarity) with all the generated tags and take the maximum value among these.
-Next, we average this maximum over all the ground truth tags.
-We average these averages over all the test data points.
-In addition, to capture better context, we also expand both the ground truth tag list as well as the generated tag list using the \textsc{Google Search API} and compare the expanded list using the same semantic similarity and BERTScore\footnote{ConceptNet is primarily designed for obtaining one-word/short-phrase to one-word/short-phrase relationships.
-Hence, we have not used it to measure similarity between the expanded tag lists.}.
+Both RAM and RAM++ models can either use their own trained tags or the open-set vocabulary of tags during inference, resulting in two different variants.\\ \\ \textbf{Metrics} : We use \textsc{chrf}, \textsc{meteor} and \metSS{} metrics to evaluate the similarity between the ground truth and the generated tags. \\